ecomods/patternscaper/function_specifications.md

   - warning: Warning messages if applicable

 **Description:**
-1. Validates input landscape and model
+1. Uses ensure_spatraster to validate input landscape
 2. If landscape is a list, processes each element
 3. Calculates metrics for landscape using same metrics as training
 4. Scales features using scaling parameters from model